Tueno/IconHUD/README.md

 ## Usage

-Add the line below to RunScript phase of your Xcode project.
+Add the 'Run Scripts' phase to after 'Copy Bundle Resources' phase and then add the line below to 'Run Scripts' phase.
 ```
 iconhud
 ```